 The basic idea of the divide-and-conquer algorithm is similar to quicksort.
-It applies forward and backward reachability queries for a specific "pivot" vertex v, which partitions the remaining vertices into four subsets of the graph, based on whether the vertex is (1) only forward from v, (2) only backward reachable, (3) both forward and backwards reachable, or (4) neither forward no backward reachable.
-The subset (3) of vertices reachable from both directions form a strongly connected component, and the algorithm is applied recursively to the three remaining subsets.
-Coppersmith et al. [32] show that if the vertex v is selected uniformly at random, then the algorithm sequentially runs in $O(m \log n)$ work in expectation.
+It applies forward and backward reachability queries for a specific "pivot" vertex v, which partitions the remaining vertices into four subsets of the graph, based on whether it is forward reachable from v, backward reachable, both, or neither.
+The subset of vertices reachable from both directions form a strongly connected component, and the algorithm is applied recursively to the three remaining subsets.
+Coppersmith et al. [24] show that if the vertex v is selected uniformly at random, then the algorithm sequentially runs in $O(m \log n)$ work in expectation.

 Although divide-and-conquer is generally good for parallelism, the challenge in this algorithm is that the divide-and-conquer tree can be very unbalanced.
-For example, if the input graph is very sparse such that most of the reachability searches only visit a few vertices, then most of the vertices can fall into the subset of unreachable vertices from v, creating unbalanced partitions with $\Theta(n)$ recursion depth.
-Schudy [70] describes a technique to better balance the partitions, which can bound the depth of the algorithm to be $O(\log^2 n)$ reachability queries.
-Unfortunately, his approach requires a factor of $O(\log n)$ extra work compared to the original algorithm.
-Tomkins et al. [79] describe another parallel approach, although the analysis is quite complicated.2
+For example, if the input graph is very sparse such that most of the reachability searches only visit a few vertices, then most of the vertices will fall into the subset of unreachable vertices from v, creating unbalanced partitions with $\Theta(n)$ recursion depth.
+Schudy [61] describes a technique to better balance the partitions, which can bound the depth of the algorithm to be $O(\log^2 n)$ reachability queries.
+Unfortunately, his approach requires a factor of $O(\log n)$ extra work compared to the original algorithm, which is significant.
+Tomkins et al. [70] describe another parallel approach, although the analysis is quite complicated.